syncfusion-content/ej2-angular-docs/ej2-angular/grid/aggregates/reactive-aggregate.md

 # Reactive Aggregate in Angular Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid supports reactive aggregates, which automatically recalculate and update aggregate values in real time whenever the data changes.
+The Angular Data Grid supports reactive aggregates, which automatically recalculate and update aggregate values in real time whenever the data changes.

 ## Auto-update aggregates in Batch editing